 - Spar in the area of the main hospital

 Apart from that certain bakeries have the right to open on Sunday morning.

-Battteries and other small things like USB-sticks can often also be bought in supermarkets, but if you need a bigger choice, you could go to the stores of one of the following chains (in alphabetical order): Hartlauer, Media Markt, Saturn.
+Battteries and other small things like USB-sticks can often also be bought in supermarkets, but if you need a bigger choice, you could go to the stores of one of the following chains: Hartlauer, Media Markt, Saturn.